Azure/azure-kusto-labs/kafka-integration/confluent-cloud/2-confluent-cloud.md

 +----------------------+--------------------------------------------------+
 ```

+# 7. Register the schema of the dataset we will use in the schema registry from Confluent CLI

-# 7. Jot down the information you need for the lab
+# 8. Jot down the information you need for the lab

 | # | Key | Value |
 | :--- | :--- | :--- |